astral-sh/ruff/docs/configuration.md

 x = 1  # noqa
 ```

+For multi-line strings (like docstrings),
-Note that, for multi-line strings, the `noqa` directive should come at the end of the string, and
+the `noqa` directive should come at the end of the string (after the closing triple quote),
-will apply to the entire string, like so:
+and will apply to the entire string, like so:

 ```python
 """Lorem ipsum dolor sit amet.